 financial aid awarding

-Student Financial Services begins to process graduate student financial aid awards in late May for the upcoming academic year.
-Students will receive a TUmail notification of a processed financial aid award letter notifying them to review the award in the Self-Service Banner (SSB) section of the TUportal.
+Student Financial Services begins to process graduate student financial aid awards in March for the upcoming academic year.
+Students will receive a TUmail notification of a processed financial aid offer notifying them to review in the Self-Service Banner (SSB) section of the TUportal.
 It is important to notify the SFS office of all enrollment revisions.

 The annual Federal Direct Unsubsidized Loan amount for graduate students is $20,500 (divided evenly between fall and spring semesters).
 Student Financial Services will approve the maximum annual amount of Federal Unsubsidized Direct Loan funding and all students have the ability to accept, adjust or decline your financial aid award offer online in Self-Service Banner (SSB) section of the TUportal.